Kuwait

 Protests and demonstrations may occur in Kuwait without warning.
 While most are peaceful, these can possibly turn violent abruptly.
 Travellers should monitor the news for reports of possible protest activity and avoid political gatherings wherever possible.
 Follow the advice of the local authorities.

 Terrorism remains an ongoing threat in Kuwait.
 Places of worship have been attacked in the past.
-Further attacks are possible and could be indiscriminate.
+Further attacks cannot be ruled out and could be indiscriminate.

 Unexploded landmines remain a hazard in Kuwait.
 Stay on well-used roads and paths.